Joel Stebbins: Career

+Retirement

 Stebbins retired from the University of Wisconsin-Madison and the Washburn Observatory in 1948 at the age of seventy, and then went to work at the Lick Observatory, collaborating with Gerald Kron, who had once been his student.
 They used photometric methods to obtain new values for the luminosity of the Cepheids.
 This confirmed Walter Baade's extragalactic distance scale.

 Having dealt with the bright Cepheids, Stebbins and Kron used photometric techniques to study the Sun, which is orders of magnitude brighter than any other object in the sky.
 Obtaining an accurate assessment of its stellar color and magnitude.
 He retired for good at the age of eighty.

 Stebbins also contributed to ornithology, with his pioneering paper, with E.A.
 Fath, The Use of Astronomical Telescopes in Determining the Speeds of Migrating Birds.

+Later life and death

 In his later years, he suffered from leukaemia.
 He died at Palo Alto hospital on March 16, 1966.
 He was survived by his wife May, son Robert and daughter Isabelle.
 Some of his papers are in the University of Illinois Archives, but most of his correspondence and scientific papers are preserved in the University of Wisconsin-Madison Archives.

 Some of his correspondence, related especially to his early and later days at Lick Observatory, resides in the Mary Lea Shane Archive of Lick Observatory, which is held at the archives of the University of California-Santa Cruz.